bertrandchenal/lakota/README.md

 ## Filesystem

-While you can easily create a similar feature set by saving your timeseries as a collection of csv files (or parquet), you will quickly face some limitations:
+The fastest way to save a timeseries is to write a csv or parquet file.
+And it's dead simple!

+While this is indeed a good solution for static data, you will quickly face some limitations in sitation where the data is updated
+periodically:

-- How to chunk the files?
-If the files are to big or too small, the performance will suffer.
+- A large series will generate an impractically large file.
+The solution is to chunk the series into a handful of files.
+How to size those?
+If the chunks are to big or too small, the performance will suffer.
 What if a timeseries grows dramatically?
 - How to apply a partial update?
 Is it better to re-write a full chunk or keep an extra file to track updates?
 - How to prevent or mitigate concurrent writes?